consul-ml/consul-ml/README.md

 # Consul-ML.
 Machine learning code for Consul.

-This repository contains Natural Language Processing developed for the [Consul](https://consulproject.org) platform.
+This repository contains **Natural Language Processing** code developed for the [Consul](https://consulproject.org) platform.
 This is a project of the University of Warwick and the Alan Turing Institute.

-The code and experiments related are detailed in https://arxiv.org/abs/2103.00508
+Experiments using this code and a description of the techniques implemented are detailed in https://arxiv.org/abs/2103.00508

 The current version of the code contains the following submodules: